Mershab99/CSI4142-Project/README.md

     - The subdirectory should have each dimension data in it in order for the jupyter notebooks to work.
 - Execute the notebooks!

-#### NOTE: The clickhouse connection is not reliable so some cells may fail, and will have to be re-run.
+#### NOTE: Again, The clickhouse connection is not reliable so some cells may fail, and will have to be re-run.

-Public Dashboard link will be up upon final project delivery